The Akbar Ghahary CAPITOL HILL INTERNSHIP PROGRAM (CHIP)

-The purpose of PAAIA’s Capitol Hill Internship Program (CHIP) is to promote increased civic participation among young Iranian Americans.
+The purpose of the Akbar Ghahary Capitol Hill Internship Program (CHIP) is to promote increased civic participation among young Iranian Americans.
 The program is beneficial to those Iranian Americans interested in a future in public service as well as those seeking to work in NGOs and non-profits that may have public policy ties.
-Ultimately, however, the CHIP Program seeks to simply create a more engaged and politically aware community by teaching young Iranian Americans about the legislative process first-hand – thus increasing the influence and voice of Iranian Americans in decision-making processes.
+Ultimately, however, the CHIP Program seeks to simply create a more civically engaged community by providing a rewarding experience that helps participants learn about the importance of being active in the American civic process.

-The CHIP places qualified Iranian American college students or recent graduates as interns in Congressional or administration offices, where they will learn more about the legislative process.
-The program is unlike others of its kind, as the selected applicants will have their experience on Capitol Hill complemented with PAAIA D.C. events as well as opportunities to network with and be mentored by Iranian American staff on Capitol Hill, the Administration, and non-governmental organizations throughout Washington, D.C.
+The program helps place qualified Iranian American college students or recent graduates as interns in congressional offices, where they will learn more about the legislative process.
+The program is unique in that the selected applicants will have their experience on Capitol Hill complemented with PAAIA D.C. events as well as opportunities to network with and be mentored by Iranian American staff on Capitol Hill, the Administration, and non-governmental organizations throughout Washington, D.C.

-Internships are available during the academic fall and spring semesters as well as the summer.
+Internships are available during the academic fall and winter/spring semesters as well as the summer

 The CHIP Program: